Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Fitting procedure for Figure

 The finite element method (FEM) traces are produced by recording the vertical displacement of a particular point on each plate.
 We first process these three traces to produce a single amplitude trace.
 The procedure is as follows: \begin{enumerate} \item Numerically compute the local maxima of each continuum trace to obtain three amplitude traces. \item Aggregate the three numerical amplitude traces to create a single trace, ordered by time. \item Generate a piecewise-linear interpolant of the aggregated traces to establish a constant time increment. \item Filter the interpolant with a Savitsky-Golay filter.
 We use the savgol\_filter function of signal module within the Python library Scipy.
 This produces the FEM amplitude trace.
 We use a second-order filter with a window width corresponding to ten times the period $2\pi/\omega_0$ of the trimer fundamental mode.
-For \figref{fig:comsol}, $\omega_0 = \qty{52.607}{MHz}$. \end{enumerate}
+For \figref{fig:comsol}, $\omega_0 = \qty{52.607}{MHz}$, and the dimensionless frequency of the chiral mode is